Published summary

 Carryover from prior days

-Yesterday's prompt asked "What decision are you wrestling with right now?".
-Many people would likely carry the same story forward, but this prompt changes the frame: instead of simply revisiting the prior angle, it invites evaluating where time, focus, and energy actually went.
+Yesterday's Question asked "What decision are you wrestling with right now?".
+Many people would likely carry the same story forward, but this Question changes the frame: instead of simply revisiting the prior angle, it invites evaluating where time, focus, and energy actually went.

 Nearby summaries